mark-orion/STS-PiLot/README.md

 * Frontend ony requires HTML, Javascript and CSS - no proprietary plugins needed.
 * Works without modification when no Raspberry Pi camera is detected - But you are missing something!
 * Easy web-API to control the robot from your own application.
+* API provides JSON readout of analog and digital inputs.
 * API provides both "tank track" style (Y-Y) and joystick style (X-Y) interface.
 * Robot stops automatically when connection is lost.
+* Data and video connection is automatically reestablished after connection loss.

 ## Requirements
 * STS-Pi with Raspberry Pi and Explorer Hat Pro